luizbills/vanilla-party/README.md

 ## Features

+**No Server-Side Code**

+With _Vanilla Party_ your projects are written using only client-side JavaScript.
+Quickly try ideas without writing server code or setting up a back-end stack.

-**Shared Data Objects**
+**Real-time Data Sync**

-With _Vanilla Party_ you can easily create a shared data object that is automatically synchronized between instances of your sketch.
+With _Vanilla Party_ you can easily create a shared data object that is automatically synchronized between instances of your project.
 You can assign and read properties on these objects just like a plain old local javascript object.

 **Multiple Apps and Rooms**